 Not so great for your breath, but good news for your heart, garlic may help reduce bad cholesterol and the risk of heart disease.
 It’s also noted for its antimicrobial and antiviral properties, which repel bad bacterial bugs and keep harmful viral strains at bay.

 A naturopathic favorite, ginger has been used to treat arthritis, asthma, pain, inflammation, and upset stomachs for thousands of years.
-There is now plenty of evidence to support ginger’s digestion-calming effects, which has lead to its use for morning sickness during pregnancy, and nausea related to post-surgical procedures, chemotherapy, and motion sickness.
+There is now plenty of evidence to support ginger’s digestion-calming effects, which has lead to its use for relief from morning sickness and nausea related to postsurgical procedures, chemotherapy, and motion sickness.

 Bright colors and bold flavors equal big nutrient value, and turmeric is a prime example.
 Curcumin, an active compound in this golden spice, boasts a trifecta of anti-inflammatory, antioxidant, and anticancer properties.
 In fact, researchers have correlated turmeric with improvements in blood sugar control and diabetes, as well as a reduction in cholesterol and cancer growth.
-Pro tip: always pair turmeric with black pepper to increase its absorption and optimize its impact.
+Pro tip: always pair turmeric with black pepper (like in our favorite turmeric ginger tonic) to increase its absorption and optimize its impact.